cdaller/sql_server_copy_tables/README.md

   --page-size PAGE_SIZE
                         Page size of rows that are copied in one step.
 Depending on the size of table, values between 50000 (default) and 500000 are working well (depending on the number of rows, etc.). (default: 50000)
   --page-start PAGE_START
                         Page to start with.
 Please note that the first page number ist 1 to match the output during copying of the data.
 The output of a page number indicates the page is read.
 The "w" after the page number shows that the pages was successfully written.
-Please also note that this settings does not make much sense if you copy more than one table! (default: 1) --copy-view, --no-copy-view
+Please also note that this settings does not make much sense if you copy more than one table! (default: 1)
+  --where WHERE_CLAUSE  If set, this where clause is added to all queries executed on the source data source.
+If you only want to add some rows, use in combination with the params "--no-create-table --no-drop-indices --no-
+                        copy-indices". (default: None)
+  --delete-where, --no-delete-where
+                        Delete all rows in the target table using the given where clause if a where clause is set with the "--where" parameter. (default: False)
+  --copy-view, --no-copy-view
                         Copy the views.
 By default all views are copied if not limited by "--view <name>" "--view-filter <regepx>"! (default: False)
   --view VIEWS [VIEWS ...]